Muhanad Mohamed, M.B.B.S.

 If you must leave your home, such as to get medication, wear a mask and maintain at least a 6-foot span between you and others.

-Once you are no longer infectious, it's important to get vaccinated for COVID-19 and flu.
+Once you no longer are infectious, it's important to get vaccinated for COVID-19 and flu.
 And you can get both shots at the same time.
-Call your primary care provider or self-schedule using Patient Online Services or the Mayo Clinic App.
+Call your primary care provider, or self-schedule using the Mayo Clinic App or patient portal (Patient Online Services).
 A flu shot is recommended for all patients 6 months and older.
-A COVID-19 vaccination is recommended for all patients 5 years and older.
+A COVID-19 vaccination is available for patients 6 months and older.